VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 How do we evaluate classification models?

 What is accuracy?
+the degree to which the result of a measurement, calculation, or specification conforms to the correct value or a standard.

 Is accuracy always a good metric?
+Not always, specially in case of imbalanced classes.

 What is the confusion table?
 What are the cells in this table?
+In the field of machine learning and specifically the problem of statistical classification, a confusion matrix, also known as an error matrix, is a specific table layout that allows visualization of the performance of an algorithm, typically a supervised learning one.
+Cells are: True Positives; False Positives; True Negatives; False Negatives.

 What is precision, recall, and F1-score?